Bookinheaven/ResQit/README.md

-# Disaster Response Coordination System
+# Disaster Response Coordination System (Not Completed Yet)

 ## Overview
 The Disaster Response Coordination System is a robust Java application designed to enhance disaster management by facilitating effective communication between volunteers and administrators.
 This system streamlines coordination, ensuring timely responses to emergencies.